East Village Eye

 The East Village Eye was a cultural magazine, published by editor-in-chief Leonard Abrams, in circulation from May 1979 until January 1987.
 Based in the East Village section of New York City, the publication covered a range of locally focused topics, including art, politics and gentrification.
-The East Village Eye, colloquially referred to as The Eye, covered topics such as the emergence of punk rock, hip hop, and fashion as fringe pop culture, as well as the burgeoning art and nightlife scenes that highlighted NYC's East Village neighborhood during the 1980s.
+The East Village Eye, colloquially referred to as The Eye, covered topics such as the emergence of punk rock, hip hop, and fashion as fringe pop culture, the AIDS pandemic, as well as the burgeoning art and nightlife scenes that highlighted NYC's East Village neighborhood during the 1980s.